Why Word Problems Feel So Tricky for Students

 Helping Students Make Sense of the Story Behind the Numbers

-When your students engage with wordless problems, they notice structure.
+When students engage with numberless problems, they notice structure.
 They think about relationships.
 They determine what the story is really about.
 Once they’ve built meaning, adding numbers back in becomes seamless.
 I loved watching my students realize, often for the first time, that the operations aren’t chosen because of a keyword.
 They’re chosen because of the action happening in the story.

 A Visual Path Through Solving Word Problems

-Your kiddos will absolutely love the wiggly eyes on top.
+Students will love the wiggly eyes on top.
 You'll smile when you see them instinctively grab their stick the moment they feel stuck.
 Instead of saying, “I don’t get it,” they pause and look at the visual cues.
 It prompts them to slow down long enough to figure out where the breakdown is happening.
 Did they understand the story?
 Did they identify what’s known and unknown?
 Did they choose an operation based on the action, not a keyword?
 That reflection is where real progress happens.

 Helping Build Independence with Visual Tools